elenderg/PAL-1000/instruções de compilação.md

 `append "if the " then the type's name then " is nil, exit. " to the routine's body string.`

-`If the type's target type can be reduced to "_pointer", append "destroy the " then the type's name then "_'s target. " to the routine's body string.`
+`If the type's target type can be reduced to "_pointer", append "destroy the " then the type's name then "'s target. " to the routine's body string.`

-`If the type's target type can be reduced to "_things", append "destroy the " then the type's name then "_'s target. " to the routine's body string.`
+`If the type's target type can be reduced to "_things", append "destroy the " then the type's name then "'s target. " to the routine's body string.`

 `Loop.`